 All Germans and legal residents of Germany are entitled to healthcare.
-In fact it has become illegal not to be insured, and having some sort of medical insurance is thus a requirement when applying for a job.
+In fact it has become illegal not to be insured, and having some sort of medical insurance is thus a requirement when starting a job in Germany.

-Applying for public health insurance is relatively stress free, as you simply need to decide on a specific insurer and apply online or call up a regional office, set up an appointment, bring you passport and your residence permit (Aufenthaltserlaubnis).
-Usually, your German employer’s HR office will most likely be able to help you with this as well.
+Applying for public health insurance is relatively stress free, as you simply need to decide on a specific insurer and apply online or call up a regional office for an appointment.
+Your German employer’s HR office will most likely be able to help you with this as well.

 Unlike public healthcare, you have to go through the selection and application process without your employer’s help.
 The benefits of private health insurance mostly do not lie in the quality of medical standards, but in the speed of care.
 In other words, you will not be left waiting for hours but will be attended to quickly, and some doctors only take patients with private insurance.

 Dental work in Germany can be quite expensive, and you often need to present a cost estimate to your insurance prior to getting the treatment.
-It is also not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment.
+Also, it is not always guaranteed that your insurance company deems the work necessary, as they strictly differentiate between cosmetic work and medical treatment.

-The percentage that your insurance, be it private or public, will pay depends on the coverage you have selected, as dental work is not included in standard medical insurance, however it varies greatly depending on the procedure and the individual.
+The percentage that your insurance, be it private or public, will pay depends on the coverage you have selected.
+Some dental work is included in standard medical insurance, however it varies greatly depending on the procedure and the individual.
 Quite a few Germans take out additional insurance cover for dental treatment with a private health insurance company.
 This kind of top-up insurance option is called Zahnzusatzversicherung or Zahnschutz-Zusatzversicherung.

-Unlike some other countries, you can only pick up medication at pharmacies (Apotheke), of which there are thousands in most cities.
+Unlike some other countries, you can only pick up medication at pharmacies (Apotheke), of which there are many to choose from in most cities.
 Prescription and non-prescription drugs may be obtained at pharmacies (Apotheken, marked by a large red "A") anywhere.